We all understand the importance of having healthy relationships in our lives.

 Today’s consumers come to a brand through many online sources such as social media, search engines, reviews, peer recommendations and more.

-Marketing is no longer leading us to brands, it’s the relationships we have with one another that are leading us to brands.
+Marketing is no longer leading consumers to brands; it’s the relationships we have with one another that are leading them to brands.